AagamGada/AagamGada/README.md

 <!-- - 🌱 I’m currently learning python
 - 👯 I’m currently looking for a job
 - 💬 Ask me about Web Developmen -->
-A passionate Coder 🚀 having an experience of building Web applications with JavaScript / ReactJS / NodeJS / ExpressJS / MongoDB some other cool libraries and frameworks.
+A passionate Coder 🚀 having an experience of building Web applications with JavaScript / ReactJS / NodeJS / ExpressJS / MongoDB and some other cool libraries and frameworks.

 Checkout my portfolio website on [iaagam](https://iaagam.com/)